-Coinsurance is the percentage of our allowance that you must pay for certain services you receive.
+Coinsurance is the percentage of our allowance that you must pay for your care.
 Coinsurance does not begin until you have met your calendar year deductible.

-Example: In our Plan, you pay 30% of our allowance for infertility services.
+Example: In our Plan, you pay 50% of our allowance for infertility services and durable medical equipment